skupperproject/skupper-example-policy/README.md

 kubectl apply -f east/policy.yaml
 ~~~

-## Step 9: Link your sites
+## Step 8: Link your sites and expose the backend

-A Skupper _link_ is a channel for communication between two sites.
-Links serve as a transport for application connections and
-requests.

-Creating a link requires use of two `skupper` commands in
-conjunction, `skupper token create` and `skupper link create`.

-The `skupper token create` command generates a secret token that
-signifies permission to create a link.
-The token also carries the
-link details.
-Then, in a remote site, The `skupper link
-create` command uses the token to create a link to the site
-that generated it.

-**Note:** The link token is truly a *secret*.
-Anyone who has the
-token can link to your site.
-Make sure that only those you trust
-have access to it.
+Now that we have permission granted, let's try again.

-First, use `skupper token create` in site West to generate the
+Use `skupper token create` in West to generate the token.
+Then,
-token.
-Then, use `skupper link create` in site East to link
+use `skupper link create` in East to link the sites.

+Use `skupper expose` to expose the backend service in East to
-the sites.
+the frontend in West.

 _**West:**_